junxit/us-congress-bills-119/metadata.md

 - 2025-12-09 — Mr. Gill (TX) moved to suspend the rules and pass the bill.
 - 2025-12-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5097)
 - 2025-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5097)
+- 2025-12-10 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.